learn-co-curriculum/phase-4-intro-to-deploying/README.md

 All web servers share the same common goal: they must be able to handle HTTP requests, and send back a response.
-The simplest kind of websites are known as [**static** websites][static web page], which typically means sites that store all their content in pre-built HTML files that are saved to the file system and sent back when a client makes a request for that specific file:
+The simplest kind of websites are known as [**static** websites][static web page], which typically means sites that store all their content in pre-built HTML, JavaScript and CSS files that are saved to the file system and sent back when a client makes a request for that specific file:

 ![static server diagram](https://curriculum-content.s3.amazonaws.com/phase-4/phase-4-intro-to-deploying/static-server.png)